 At the Meeting, five individuals will be elected to serve as Directors until the next annual meeting, and until their successors are elected and qualified.
-During 2012, each of the nominees to the Board served as a Director.
-Mr. David Azad and Mr. Richard Markham, each a director during 2012, resigned from the Board effective December 31, 2012 and March 11, 2013, respectively.
+During 2013, each of the nominees to the Board served as a Director.
+Mr. Richard Markham, a director during a portion of 2013, resigned from the Board effective March 11, 2013.